dframirez-usmc/deepdriving/README.md

 AI and ML techniques applied to the KITTI automotive dataset!
 This is mostly demonstrations of different computer vision and deep learning techniques for Visual-SLAM, 3D Reconstruction, and Pointclouds.

-KITTI Odometry Dataset is expected in the home of your filesystem:
+KITTI Odometry Dataset is expected in the user home of your filesystem:

     ~/KITTI/dataset/poses/
                    /sequences/00/image_0/
                                 /image_1/